Camomile. C13

 Encrypted payments for greater security

-We ship to Spain and Portugal in 48 HOURS*
+We ship to Spain and Portugal in 48/72 hours.

-It is easier to establish chamomile in your garden from plants or divisions than from seed, but growing chamomile from seed is also relatively easy.
-Chamomile grows best in cool conditions and should be planted in partial shade, but will also grow in full sun.
+The best time to plant chamomile is in spring, either from seeds or plants.
+While it's easier to establish chamomile in your garden from plants or divisions rather than seeds, growing chamomile from seeds is also relatively easy.
+Chamomile thrives in cool conditions and should be planted in partial shade, although it can also grow in full sun.
 The soil should be dry.

 3526